| Burke County Smart Start works with many

 Child Care Connections, the local CCR&R service,

-families to assist them in locating available day care resources
+to families to assist them in locating available day care

-and choosing quality care within the community.
-Contact:
+resources and choosing quality care within the community.

 -